-Chemical pregnancies take place before ultrasounds can detect a fetus, but not too early for a pregnancy test to detect levels of hCG or human chorionic gonadotropin.
+Chemical pregnancies occur before ultrasounds can detect a fetus, but not too early for a pregnancy test to detect hCG or human chorionic gonadotropin levels.
 This is a pregnancy hormone the embryo creates after implantation.
 Your doctor can confirm a chemical pregnancy by testing your blood for it.

 Experiencing a miscarriage just one or two weeks after a positive pregnancy test can be devastating.
 I know because I had two.
 My loss in 2008 and also in 2011 were both chemical.

-The majority of women who have had one never actually realise they’ve conceived since the only real symptom is a late period.
+Most women have had one never actually realise they’ve conceived since the only real symptom is a late period.
 A chemical pregnancy is sometimes revealed when an early pregnancy test shows a faint positive result but later returns a negative result in a week or two.

 While a chemical pregnancy typically doesn’t cause harm to a woman’s body, it can still lead to feelings of deep sadness and grief.